DeeNewcum/deedot/README.md

 Run DeeDot, fix the file conflicts that it notes, run DeeDot...   repeat until it doesn't report any conflicts.

-DeeDot recognizes three different ways to incorporate ~/dotfiles/ settings into the working versions:
+DeeDot recognizes three different ways to incorporate ~/dotfiles/ settings into the working versions in $HOME:

 * **Symlink** — If you don't want any local-machine overrides.
 For example, ~/.bashrc can just be a symlink to ~/dotfiles/.bashrc.